antevis/CarND-Project2-Traffic-signs-classifier/writeup.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five real-life Lithuanian traffic signs installed in the city of Vilnius:
+Here are 17 real-life Lithuanian traffic signs installed in the city of Vilnius:

-![alt text][img1] ![alt text][img2] ![alt text][img3]
+![alt text][img0] ![alt text][img1] ![alt text][img2] ![alt text][img3]
 ![alt text][img4] ![alt text][img5] ![alt text][img6]
 ![alt text][img7] ![alt text][img8] ![alt text][img9]
 ![alt text][img10] ![alt text][img11] ![alt text][img12]
 ![alt text][img13] ![alt text][img14] ![alt text][img15]
 ![alt text][img16]

-The first image might be difficult to classify due to the fact that digit '6' in German signs looks quite different.
+The 4th image might be difficult to classify due to the fact that digit '6' in German signs looks quite different.

 ####2.
 Model's predictions on these new traffic signs.